-It would be possible for all English registered inshore fishermen targeting those species in the Western Channel (VIIe) in particular to come together under a single assessment.
-As these stocks are not managed at an IFCA level and are also fished outside of 6nm there is no particular advantage to restricting the UoC to a single IFCA.
+advantage to restricting the UoC to a single IFCA.
 The only exception to this would be if it was felt that there were particular advantages to scoring of P2 issues, such as reduced local habitat impacts or improved gear performance due to local byelaws, however for the static gear fisheries discussed here this sort of local improvement in scores is less likely.

-So a single assessment could be used for all English Inshore Fishermen catching the 3 Western Channel stocks.
+So a single assessment could be used for all English Inshore Fishermen catching the 3 Western Channel stocks, plus Northern Hake using static gears.
 This single assessment would contain multiple Units of Certification (1 UoC for each combination of stock and gear).
 By combining many units of certification under a single assessment, the costs are also reduced.
-This could bring together inshore fishermen of the Southern and the Isle of Scilly IFCAs.
+This could bring together inshore fishermen of the Southern, Devon & Severn and Isle of Scilly IFCAs.